Chris Taylor Player Props: Dodgers vs. Cubs

 Chris Taylor At The Plate

-- Taylor has three home runs and three walks while hitting .114.
+- Taylor is batting .111 with four home runs and five walks.

-- In four of 11 games this season, Taylor got a hit, but only one each time.
+- In five of 16 games this year, Taylor got a hit, but only one each time.

-- He has gone deep in three games this year (27.3%), homering in 7.7% of his chances at the plate.
+- Looking at the 16 games he has played this year, he's hit a long ball in four of them (25.0%), and in 7.8% of his trips to the plate.

-- In five games this year, Taylor has picked up an RBI, with more than one RBI once.
+- In six games this season, Taylor has picked up an RBI, with more than one RBI once.

-- He has scored a run in four of 11 games so far this season.
+- In five of 16 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.